By Rick Steves

 If you're not using a travel agent, your first step is to research your options.
 Rather than checking each airline's website, I begin my search with a site that compiles my choices.

 Look around.
 No single flight search engine includes every possible airline — and some airlines deliberately limit where their airfares appear.
-It's always smart to check more than one website, and to look directly on airlines' websites as well.
+It's always smart to check more than one search site, and to look directly on airlines' websites as well.

 Think flexibly about airports and dates.
 If you are flying into a city with several airports, select either "all airports" or simply the city name ("LON" for London) rather than a specific airport name ("LHR" for London Heathrow).
 If offered, select "include nearby airports" — doing so will return more flight options (for example, Pisa for Florence or Bratislava for Vienna).
 But beaware that a "nearby" Airport may be an hour or more away from the city center, potentially adding transfer time and cost to your plans.
 Choosing "flexible dates" lets you see what you might save by flying a few days before or after your ideal time frame.

 Consider flying into one city and out of another.
 Since it rarely makes sense to spend time and money returning to your starting point, this strategy can be very efficient.
-For most "multicity" flights, the fare is figured simply by taking half of the round-trip cost for each of those ports, though you'll likely save money by using the same airline for each segment.
+For most "multicity" flights, the fare is figured simply by taking half of the round-trip cost for each of those airports.